 - Mergers and acquisitions - corporate consolidation and governance

-- Theoretical trends in corporate governance commentary
+- Theoretical developments in corporate governance

 - The role of 'new' forms of ownership, e.g. sovereign wealth funds, private equity, and hedge funds